teamtachyon/Quillpad-Server/README.md

+### **For all further updates/language fixes please visit the fork by [Cognirel](https://github.com/CognirelTech/Quillpad-Server).
+The original maintainers of Quillpad are maintaining the code there.**

 # Quillpad Transliteration Server

    Quillpad is an indic language input technology that revolutionized the Indian language typing scene.
 It is one of the most popular Indic input technologies with more than a billion words typed on the website alone.